Is Signature Bank (SBNY) a Keeper?

-Signature Bank (NASDAQ:SBNY) went up by 6.76% from its latest closing price compared to the recent 1-year high of $374.76.
-The company’s stock price has collected -2.25% of loss in the last five trading sessions.
+Signature Bank (NASDAQ:SBNY) went down by -6.71% from its latest closing price compared to the recent 1-year high of $374.76.
+The company’s stock price has collected 4.54% of gains in the last five trading sessions.
 Barron’s reported on 09/07/22 that Signature Bank Weathers Crypto Winter With Basic Banking

 Is It Worth Investing in Signature Bank (NASDAQ :SBNY) Right Now?

-Signature Bank (NASDAQ:SBNY) scored a price-to-earnings ratio above its average ratio, recording 8.25 x from its present earnings ratio.
-Plus, the 36-month beta value for SBNY is at 1.67.
+Signature Bank (NASDAQ:SBNY) scored a price-to-earnings ratio above its average ratio, recording 8.08 x from its present earnings ratio.
+Plus, the 36-month beta value for SBNY is at 1.66.
+Opinions of the stock are interesting as 15 analysts out of 17 who provided ratings for Signature Bank declared the stock was a “buy,” while 1 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

 Here's one little-known company — trading undiscovered below 25-cents per share — that's advancing one of the largest and highest quality REE deposits in all of North America... and the Chinese can't do a damn thing about it!
 It's early stage... and that's excellent news for individual investors like you who have the foresight to act decisively on an emerging megatrend that's already being measured in the Tens of $Billions.